 I’m interested in understanding life’s emergence, evolution, and distribution.
 My passion is to help unveil how life emerges on a planetary body, design strategies for its detection, and ultimately understand why life – as a phenomenon – exists.

 I hold two B.S. degrees – in biology and in biochemistry – from the Universitat Autònoma de Barcelona (Spain).
 I completed a Masters of Research in molecular biophysics at University College London (UK), and obtained my PhD in chemistry – under the mentorship of Profs.
 Nick Lane and John Ward – also at UCL.
-I’m an awardee of the Human Frontier Science Program (international), and a former research fellow of ‘la Caixa’ Foundation (Spain) and the Origins Center (Netherlands).
+I’m an awardee of the University of Texas System’s STARs Program (US) and of the Human Frontier Science Program (international), and a former research fellow of ‘la Caixa’ Foundation (Spain) and the Origins Center (Netherlands).

+My lab focuses on prebiotic chemistry – particularly on autocatalytic and pre-genetic evolutionary proceses – and on chemical biosignatures for space exploration.
 I enjoy working in an interdisciplinary way – with a joint appointment in UTRGV’s Departments of Biology and Chemistry – and with a diverse range of people.
-I’m proud of having supervised a total of 12 research students so far.
+I’m proud of having supervised a total of 13 research students so far.
 I like being challenged and am always looking for opportunities to meet new people and discussing fresh approaches.
 Let’s get in touch!